 Credit Facility.
-In May 2012, May 2013, August 2013 and October 2013, the Company extended a credit agreement with a bank that provides for a revolving line of credit of up to \$10 million for borrowings and letters of credit.
-As of December 31, 2013, no amounts were outstanding and \$9,905,000 was available to be drawn on the line of credit.
-The credit agreement includes a non-usage commitment fee of 0.20% per annum and covenants limiting other indebtedness, liens, transfers or sales of assets, distributions or dividends and merger or consolidation activity.
-The facility has an interest rate of the bank's prime rate plus 0.75% with the total interest rate to be charged being no less than 4.00%.
-The maturity date on the note was extended to April 10, 2014.
+Throughout 2012, 2013 and 2014, the Company extended a credit agreement with a bank that provided for a revolving line of credit of up to \$10 million for borrowings and letters of credit.
+The credit agreement included a non-usage commitment fee of 0.20% per annum and covenants limiting other indebtedness, liens, transfers or sales of assets, distributions or dividends and merger or consolidation activity.
+The facility had an interest rate of the bank's prime rate plus 0.75% with the total interest rate to be charged being no less than 4.00%.
+The maturity date on the note was extended to October 30, 2015.
+This credit facility was terminated in July 2014 in connection with the Company entering into a new Credit Agreement.